 this option must meet certification requirements through satisfactory completion of their

 program’s required content and professional education courses.
+A 2.75 G.P.A. on a 4.0 G.P.A. scale in baccalaureate work is required.
 Contact the Admission office

 for more specific information regarding acceptance into and requirements for these programs.